-The Ministry of Justice (MoJ) has launched a voucher scheme which will provide a contribution of up to £500 towards the mediation costs for eligible cases, supporting people in resolving their family law disputes outside of court, where appropriate.
+As of March 2023, The Ministry of Justice (MoJ) extended the government’s voucher scheme, which provides a contribution of up to £500 towards the mediation costs for eligible cases, supporting people in resolving their family law disputes outside of court, where appropriate.

 Am I eligible for the Voucher?

-At your MIAM one of our mediators will assess your situation and what issues you are looking to resolve.
+At your MIAM (Mediation Information & Assessment Meeting) one of our mediators will assess your situation and what issues you are looking to resolve.
 The voucher can only be used for

 - a dispute/application regarding a child